awjh-ibm/chaincode-contract-tutorials/simple-asset.md

 peer chaincode install -p chaincodedev/chaincode/simple_asset_contract -n mycc -v 0
 ```

-When instantiating, invoking or querying a chaincode created using the contractapi we must pass as the first argument the namespace and function name of the contract we wish to call and then the arguments to pass in to the function.
-In the code we have set up there is only one contract used in the chaincode and we did not set a namespace therefore we use the default namespace `contract`.
+When instantiating, invoking or querying a chaincode created using the contractapi we must pass as the first argument the function we wish to call and then the arguments to pass in to the function.
 When instantiating we shall create a first instance of an asset in the world state with the ID `ASSET_1` using the create function.

 ```
-peer chaincode instantiate -n mycc -v 0 -c '{"Args":["contract_Create","ASSET_1"]}' -C myc
+peer chaincode instantiate -n mycc -v 0 -c '{"Args":["Create","ASSET_1"]}' -C myc
 ```

 Now we can issue an invoke to update the value of “ASSET_1” to “Updated”.
 Notice that when passing arguments they are evaluated left to right such that the first argument is the namespace and function to call, the second is then the first string parameter, the third the second string parameter and so on for further string parameters.

 ```
-peer chaincode invoke -n mycc -c '{"Args":["contract_Update", "ASSET_1", "Updated"]}' -C myc
+peer chaincode invoke -n mycc -c '{"Args":["Update", "ASSET_1", "Updated"]}' -C myc
 ```

 Finally, query ASSET_1.
 We should see a value of Updated.

 ```
-peer chaincode query -n mycc -c '{"Args":["contract_Read","ASSET_1"]}' -C myc
+peer chaincode query -n mycc -c '{"Args":["Read","ASSET_1"]}' -C myc
 ```